shuban-789/hyStrath-Docker/README.md

 # Loading systems

-In templated systems, first run the `Allrun` script to create vital files.
+In templated systems, first run the `./Allrun` script to create vital files.
 You will have to recreate this script for your own simulation.

 In cmdline, type:
 ```